paulbradshaw/MED7373-Data-Journalism/README.md

   * [Hammond (2015): From computer-assisted to data-driven: Journalism and Big Data](https://www.researchgate.net/publication/287391319_From_computer-assisted_to_data-driven_Journalism_and_Big_Data)
   * Data.world's [Gitbook on SQL](https://docs.data.world/tutorials/dwsql/#sql-on-dataworld) is a useful resource and the platform is a good place to practise SQL queries on your own data.

-## Week 11: Here come the robots: AI, machine learning and bots
+## 10: Here come the robots: AI, machine learning and bots

 By the end of this week you should be able to identify ways that AI, machine learning and bots can play a role within journalism, both internal- and public-facing, and articulate the critical and ethical issues raised by AI technologies.
 You should also be able to create a basic bot, and identify relevant libraries for using machine learning within programming.